Arthritis mutilans is a rare form of inflammatory arthritis that causes severe damage to joints and bone tissue.

 In addition, assessing which underlying illness has led to the condition is crucial in developing a treatment plan.

 Arthritis mutilans worsens over time.
-Receiving early, aggressive treatment can help delay or prevent further damage.
+Receiving early, aggressive treatment that targets the cause of arthritis mutilans may help delay or prevent further damage.

 For severe cases, a doctor may recommend surgery to repair bone and tissue damage caused by arthritis mutilans.
 For example, a person may benefit from bone graft procedures or surgical joint fusing.
 However, due to the rareness of this condition, establishing the effectiveness of these procedures will require more evidence.

-Arthritis mutilans is a rare form of advanced joint disease, and it is most common in people with PsA and RA.
-It is a progressive condition and worsens if a person does not receive effective treatment.
+Arthritis mutilans is a rare form of advanced joint disease that it is most common in people with PsA and RA.
+It is a progressive condition that worsens if a person does not receive effective treatment.

 If a person does not receive effective treatment, arthritis mutilans can lead to severe bone destruction and loss of movement.
 It can also change the shape of the affected joints.